 Students may not take the First-Year Interdisciplinary Seminar, First-Year Writing Seminar, First-Year Research Seminar or the Transfer Student Research Seminar on a pass/fail basis.

 Transfer students who enter with 32 or more units may substitute another Gallatin interdisciplinary seminar for the First-Year Interdisciplinary Seminar.
 Transfer students who have completed one or two expository writing courses may substitute these units with other Gallatin courses; transfer students who are required to take a research seminar should enroll in the Transfer Student Research Seminar.

 Students are required to write a two- to three-page essay called the Intellectual Autobiography and Plan for Concentration by the end of the semester in which they complete the 64th unit toward the B.A. degree.
-Students who enter with 64 transfer credits are required to complete the Intellectual Autobiography and Plan for Concentration by the end of theirfirst semester at Gallatin.
+Students who transfer into Gallatin with 64 units must complete this requirement during their first semester at Gallatin (deadline: summer/fall admits – November1; spring admits – April 1).
 Students write the essay in consultation with their adviser, and the essay must be approved by the adviser.

 This essay has several purposes.
 First, students are expected to compose an intellectual history that describes the trajectory of their interests and education thus far.
 Second, students are asked to frame a plan for future study, including classroom course work and individualized projects.
 In constructing this essay, students should describe their educational experiences, the central idea or ideas informing their concentration, and the course work relevant to their concentration.
 Finally, this essay should be understood as an opportunity for students to reflect on how they learn as individuals and to consider what they find academically interesting and worthwhile.